Does The Quran Affirm The Teachings Of Paul?

 Those that believed from Bani Israel and other than them. (ibid.)

-So it could also be referring to the original followers of Jesus during his time.
-The reason why they will be superior is because Islam has come to make known that those people who truly followed Prophet Jesus peace be upon him are those who will be going to heaven and thus they are honored in this life.
+So, it could also refer to the original followers of Jesus during his time.
+They will be superior because Islam has come to make known that those people who indeed followed Prophet Jesus (peace be upon him) are those who will be going to heaven, and thus, they are honored in this life.

 So to say that its referring to the Christians of today is false and only an assumption when analyzing the verse by it self.
 But if we look at the overall teachings of Islam and see how it clearly goes against the teachings of Pauline Christianity, we see that it cannot be referring to the Christians of today.